Citi posts higher income as troubled assets perform better

 As with JPMorgan, many of Citigroup's other major businesses posted double-digit percentage declines in revenue.

-But Citigroup's results did beat analysts' average expectations, and shares rose 4.2 percent to $47.61, putting them on track to log their biggest one-day percentage gain since January 2013.
+But Citigroup's results did beat analysts' average expectations, and shares rose 4.2 percent to $47.61 (28.47 pounds), putting them on track to log their biggest one-day percentage gain since January 2013.

 The stock gains came after the bank's shares lost some 9 percent since late March, when Citigroup failed to win Federal Reserve approval to pay a higher dividend and buy back more shares.